Administrative Procedure 5015

 - The residence can be changed only by the union of act and intent.

 - A man or a woman may establish his/her residence.
-A woman's residence shall not be derivative from that of her husband.
+A woman's residence shall not be derived from that of her husband.

 - The residence of the parent with whom an unmarried minor child maintains his/her place of abode is the residence of the unmarried minor child.
 When the minor lives with neither parent, the minor's residence is that of the parent with whom the last place of abode was maintained, provided the minor may establish his/her residence when both parents are deceased and a legal guardian has not been appointed.